 3.2 Example 2: Research Community Manager

-Research Community Managers (also known as Scientific Community Managers) foster collaboration, engagement, connection, and productivity among members of a community, where a community is a group of people united by a common tool, discipline, location, service or interest.
+Research Community Managers (also known as Scientific Community Managers) foster collaboration, engagement, connection, and productivity among members of a community, where a community is a group of people united by a common tool, discipline, location, service, or interest.
 Only in recent years the coordination and management of scientific communities has become formalised, as cross-institutional and international collaborations have become more common.
 The Center for Scientific Collaboration and Community Engagement (CSCCE) was established in 2016 to provide training, support infrastructure, and advocacy for Research Community Managers, formalising it as a distinct professional role (CSCCE, 2022a).
 The first Community Engagement Fellowship cohort in 2017 kick-started the conversation around the nature of scientific community management and its unique challenges and considerations compared to communities outside academia.
 The CSCCE provides a space where Research Community Managers can receive support, domain-specific updates, and opportunities for collaboration and professional development.
 The CSCCE is now developing a community manager certification (CSCCE, 2022b), so that individuals who are expected to foster community engagement can perform their role with confidence and a thorough understanding of the technical and theoretical basis of community activities.

 3.3 Example 3: Research Application Manager